-One of the most valuable things you can have in your business is clarity.
+One of the most valuable things you can have for a strong brand is clarity.
 If you are unclear about your own brand and business, your audience will be too.
-If you’re lacking a clearly defined foundation for your brand, you’ll end up coming off as cluttered and confusing, which will result in fewer sales and less brand loyalty.
+If you lack a clearly defined foundation for your brand, you’ll end up coming off as cluttered and confusing, which will result in fewer sales and less brand loyalty.

 But if you flip it around and approach your brand with the utmost clarity you can have, you’ll be able to CONFIDENTLY put your brand out there in the right way.
 Customers and clients will flock to you because they clearly understand what you have and why they need it.
 In order to find that clarity for yourself, you need to answer these 3 questions:

 What do I do and who do I serve?